We recommend buying your gear from your favorite local outdoor store!

 - Maps (we will give this to you).

 - Compass.
 One with a sighting mirror is best!

 - Whistle.
 Sometimes these are integrated into sternum straps on your pack.
 Three blasts is the SOS signal!

 - Travel luggage lock (combination style).
 Use this to secure your room when we are using lodges.
 You will also want one to secure the bag you are leaving at the hotel.
 (Not needed for Kilimanjaro)

 For any event in Nepal (and really, anywhere) – bring an emergency bivy sack made out of reflective foil.
-Like this one from SOL. (breathable emergency bivy bags are the best).
-Temperatures will likely approach freezing when we are on the high passes and also when camping after the second pass.
+Like these from SOL. (the smallest/cheapest one will meet our minimum standards but the thermal/breathable bivy bags are the best if you can manage the extra cost and weight).
+Temperatures will likely approach freezing when we are on the high passes and also when camping after the second pass on the Langtang Trip.

 Annapurna: Bring a sleeping bag liner.
 The lodges have thick blankets, but you will appreciate first slipping into your liner when the blankets are less-than-clean looking (they usually look pretty good, but you never know).
 You can buy a liner in Kathmandu for $10 USD and up (maybe $30 for silk).

 Langtang: Bring a sleeping bag or quilt that is rated to freezing and also a sleeping pad for ground insulation.
 We find the Therm-a-rest NeoAir XLite very light (non affiliate REI link) with good insulation, but also a little awkward to sleep on because of how high it is – and it is also rather expensive.
 Others love it.
 In planning your sleeping system remember to layer, potentially wearing all clothes as well as your emergency reflective bivy bag